priyasingh264/FacebookScrapper/README.md

 pip install openpyxl
 to extract input from excel file and store result back to excel file.
 (Reading and writing in excel file)

+# output
+to check the output in the excel file